-If the class is full, can I come for the first day?
+If the class is full, can I attend the first day?

-For some courses this is acceptable.
-Please email the clinical and translational science education team at email@example.com and communicate with the instructor to verify.
+Please email the clinical and translational science education team at firstname.lastname@example.org with this request.

-Mayo Clinic College of Medicine and Science's Policy Library provides information on transferring credits (must be logged in to the Mayo Clinic network).
+Mayo Clinic Graduate School of Biomedical Sciences' policies and procedures library provides information on transferring credits (must be logged in to the Mayo Clinic network).

 Who is eligible to register for the two writing workshops, and for whom are the workshops mandatory?